thu-san/terraform-aws-static-site/README.md

 This Terraform module creates a complete static website hosting solution on AWS using S3 for storage and CloudFront for global content delivery.

-## 🎯 Key Differentiator
+## 🎯 Key Differentiators

+1. **Automatic Cache Invalidation** - Built-in Lambda-based cache invalidation system that automatically updates CloudFront when S3 content changes.
+Unlike other static site modules that require manual invalidation or separate tools, this feature is integrated directly into the module with flexible path mapping options.

-**Cross-Account CloudFront Log Delivery** - Unlike other static site modules, this package enables you to deliver CloudFront access logs to a **different AWS account**, making it ideal for centralized logging architectures and enterprise security requirements.
+2. **Cross-Account CloudFront Log Delivery** - Enables you to deliver CloudFront access logs to a **different AWS account**, making it ideal for centralized logging architectures and enterprise security requirements.

 ## Features